gi-bielefeld/plast/README.md

    Alignment results are outputted on the command line seperately for each query.
 They reveal a perfect match for each query and various suboptimal ones.

    Repeating the search a second time using parameter `-r` allows us to get information about the individual samples from the graph involved in each alignment.
-Both perfect matches are completely covered by a sample of Marburg virus and partially by a second sample as well.
+Both perfect matches (first result for each query) are completely covered by a sample of Marburg virus and partially by a second sample (*NC_001608v3*) as well.

-   Assuming we are particularly interested in how alignments look for this second sample, we could specify a *search set* for our search.
+   Assuming we are particularly interested in how alignments look for NC_001608v3, we could specify a *search set* for our search.
 It allows to focus alignment searches inside the graph exclusively to sequences from certain samples.
 A search set may be passed to the algorithm using a text file with one *sample id* per line.
 A sample id here means the sample's file path used for graph building.
    A search set for our current use case may be found below the *testdata* directory, too.

    The command